Today, on the International Day of Persons with Disabilities, the UN reports that:

 Surveys show that among the high percentage of illiterate people in prison, a disproportionate number will have dyslexia.”

 Literacy is a basic human right.
 It’s not OK to teach some children to read.
-We need to teach all children to read, write and work with numbers – and that means recognizing that 15-20% of children (and adults) learn and think differently.
+We need to teach all children to read, write and work with numbers – and that means recognizing that children (and adults) learn and think differently.

 Doing so would change the world.